blackflux/apollo-server-tools/README.md

 const typeDefs = `
     type Query {
-        " [deprecated] 1.0.0 Deprecated, add reason and what to do... "
+        "[deprecated] 1.0.0 Deprecated, add reason and what to do..."
         messages: [Message!]!
     }
-    " [deprecated] 2.0.0 Also Deprecated, notice the date "
-    type Message {
+    "[deprecated] 2.0.0 Also Deprecated, notice the date" type Message {
         id: String
-        " [deprecated] 3.0.0 Yep, Deprecated, we can deprecate everything now "
+        "[deprecated] 3.0.0 Yep, Deprecated, we can deprecate everything now"
         content: String
-        " [required] 3.0.0 "
+        "[required] 3.0.0"
         payload: String
     }
 `;